No matter who you are or what your background is, you have to eat, and your child has to eat. It’s a simple fact.

 However, I don’t know how much regulation there is on these stands, but if they don’t follow best practice (and they may not, because it’s just easier to kill all the bugs than to worry about pesticide health effects), these foods could have way more pesticides than the legal limit on foods.

-How to avoid pesticides without buying organic food
+How to eat clean and avoid pesticides without buying organic food

 You don’t have to buy organic to avoid pesticides.
 Sometimes just how you prepare your foods makes a big difference!